 From shortly after he entered the race, Sanders was a star in ascendance, Clinton one in decline.
 These tracks crossed too late to land Sanders the Democratic nomination but if he had been the nominee, it seems pretty unlikely Trump--disliked by most Americans from the day he entered the race--would have been able to significantly enough alter Sanders' trajectory to eke out a win.

-Clinton lost the election in the Rust Belt.
+Clinton lost the general election in the Rust Belt.
 That is the correct characterization.
 Trump didn't win those critical states, the ones that gave him the election; she lost them.
 Large portions of these states, which were the industrial heartland of America, have, for decades, been devastated by policies aimed at deindustrializing the U.S. in the name of corporate profits.
 Heading into this election, Pennsylvania and Michigan had been blue states for a quarter-century, Wisconsin had been for even longer.
 Clinton is a Wall-Street-backed, tone-deaf "free trader" who, whenever there's an election in front of her, comes out against the latest grant-superpowers-to-the-multinationals proposal--that which is misleadingly sold as "free trade"--then "evolves" back to supporting them as soon as she's in power.
 Presented with this living embodiment of the policies that had laid waste to their homes, it isn't at all surprising that a large number of voters in these states, the long-suffering victims of these policies, cast their lot with Trump, the first general-election candidate who seriously promised to do anything about their situation.
 Clinton lost Michigan, Pennsylvania and Wisconsin by razor-thin margins (0.23%, 0.73% and 0.77%, respectively) while underperforming--often grossly underperforming--Obama's 2012 take among white voters (particularly white males), young voters and independents.
 Her campaign did just about as badly as any Democratic campaign would ever do in those states.[4]
 As the primary results and electoral history in those states suggested, many there would have preferred a more sane alternative like Sanders, something the Democrats, once Clinton became the nominee, weren't offering anymore.
 Winning a primary is, of course, very different from winning a general--something that shouldn't be understated--but Sanders had, in these states, won huge, lopsided majorities among those demographics in which Clinton so badly underperformed.
 He'd already defeated Clinton in contests in two of these three states.
 Sanders was performing better than Clinton in the head-to-head polling vs. Trump in all three states as well.
 The final Michigan poll to match both Democratic contenders against the Republican was conducted by the Detroit News.
 In it, Clinton was statistically tied with Trump, while Sanders was beating him by 19 points.
 In Pennsylvania, it was a Quinnipiac poll that had Clinton statistically tied with Trump, with Sanders beating him by 6 points--3 above the margin of error.
 In Wisconsin, the last was a Marquette poll that had Clinton beating Trump by 9--4 points over MoE--and Sanders beating Trump by 24--19 points over MoE.

 For obvious reasons, Clintonites who maintain that Sanders would have lost to Trump retreat from the hard data, preferring, instead, to rely on nebulous, unquantifiable assertions.
 Americans, it's said, would never vote for a candidate who, like Sanders, identifies himself as a "socialist."
 And, indeed, one can point to polling data wherein people say as much.
 The only thing such polls really measure, though, is respondents' reaction to a contentious word.
 This is a phenomenon well-known by pollsters.
 One of the most remarked-upon examples in recent years occurs in polling on the Obama healthcare law.
 If pollsters ask about "the Affordable Care Act," the name of the law, it draws much better numbers than if, instead, they refer to it as "Obamacare," a word that causes the numbers to go down, even though it refers to exactly the same policy.
 For many years, there were few more demonized words in American political discourse than "liberal."
 As a consequence, the number of people who self-identify to pollsters as "liberal" was anemic.
 Today, it's difficult to find a single issue of major import on which Americans don't hold to a liberal view by overwhelming margins, yet the overwhelming majority of that same public--76% in Gallup's 2016 survey--identifies as either "moderate" or "conservative" (and "conservative" has significantly outnumbered "liberal" for decades).
 The one word in our political discourse that has been more demonized than "liberal"--both much more intensely and for much longer--is "socialism."
 What really matters here isn't in-the-abstract public reaction to a word.
 What Sanders defines as his "democratic socialism" is a slate of policies, one with, for the most part, immense public support.
 Last year, co-writer/researcher Mitch Clark and I put together a fairly extensive article about the polling data on Bernie Sanders' major issues and found that most of his top agenda items are supported by huge majorities of the public, often even by majorities of Republicans.